2002 United States House of Representatives elections in Texas

 The 2002 United States House of Representatives elections in Texas occurred on November 5, 2002, to elect the members of the state of Texas's delegation to the United States House of Representatives.
-Texas had thirty-two seats in the House, apportioned according to the 2000 United States Census.
+Texas had thirty-two seats in the House, apportioned according to the 2000 United States census.
 The state gained two seats in reapportionment.
-The divided Texas Legislature failed to redraw the state's congressional districts in line with this new apportionment, so the task was sent to the Legislative Redistricting Board.
-A federal court in Balderas v.
-State of Texas ordered the adoption of the lines used in the 2002 elections.
+Democrats narrowly maintained control of the Texas House of Representatives after the 2000 election after heavily emphasizing it as necessary to protect the party from a potential Republican gerrymander.
+During the 2001 regular session, the divided legislature failed to pass any redistricting plans.
+Congressional redistricting fell to the courts in Balderas v.
+State of Texas after no special session was called to address redistricting.
+While the court's initial map appeared to benefit Republicans, the final maps ordered for the 2002 elections were seen as beneficial to Democrats.